OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 ###### coalesce(o1, o2, o3, ...)
 Returns the first non-null from a series of values of any kind.
 For example, `coalesce(value, "")` would return an empty string "" if the value was null, but otherwise return the value.

-###### cross(c cell, s projectName, s columnName)
+###### cross(cell, s projectName, s columnName)
-Returns an array of zero or more rows in the project projectName for which the cells in their column columnName have the same content as cell c.
-For example, if two projects included matching names, and you wanted to pull addresses for people by their names from a project called "People" you would apply the following expression to your column of names:
+Returns an array of zero or more rows in the project projectName for which the cells in their column columnName have the same content as the cell in your chosen column.
+For example, if two projects contained matching names, and you wanted to pull addresses for people by their names from a project called "People" you would apply the following expression to your column of names:
 ```
 cell.cross("People","Name").cells["Address"].value[0]
 ```